In This Article

 As part of VMM 2019, the Convert Virtual Machine wizard enables you to select and default the Hyper-V VM generation appropriately:

 - BIOS-based VMs are migrated to Hyper-V VM Generation 1

 - UEFI based VMs are migrated to Hyper-V VM Generation 2

-In the earlier versions of VMM, VMM supports only basic session where clipboard text can only be pasted through Type Clipboard Text menu option.
-With VMM 2019, you can now connect through Enhanced Session mode which support Cut (Ctrl + X), Copy (Ctrl + C) and Paste (Ctrl + V) operations on the ANSI text and files available on the clipboard, there by copy/paste commands for text and files are possible from and to the VM.
+In the earlier versions of VMM, VMM supports only basic sessions where clipboard text can only be pasted through the Type Clipboard Text menu option.
+With VMM 2019, you can now connect through Enhanced Session mode which supports Cut (Ctrl + X), Copy (Ctrl + C), and Paste (Ctrl + V) operations on the ANSI text and files available on the clipboard, thereby copying/paste commands for text and files are possible from and to the VM.

 To use Enhanced Session mode, you need to ensure the following prerequisites are met: